Expeed: Additional (co-)processors

 Used variants are the Fujitsu FR in the Expeed EI-14x series, which changed to MIPS architecture in the Expeed EI-15x and EI-17x series.
 The professional series uses two or more Hitachi/Renesas H8SX controllers.
 Former DSLRs used H8S microcontrollers.

 The ARM-based Expeed in the Nikon 1 series with its dual ARM core needs no additional I/O processors.
 The Nikon 1 series also includes an Epson graphic processor.

+The Z-series, using Expeed 6 and 7 processors, also does not use additional co-processors.

 Alternative firmware

 As with CHDK or Magic Lantern modified Canon digital cameras based on DIGIC processors, a group of programmers called "Nikon Hacker" develops custom firmware, making recent progress including an FR emulator for some DSLRs.
 It was shown that Nikon uses the Softune integrated development environment together with an μITRON realtime kernel.
-Currently there is some modified firmware available mainly removing time based video and uncompressed NEF files restrictions, but there is no stable alternative firmware available, as the project is still in an early state.
+In 2012, there was some modified firmware available, mainly removing time-based video and uncompressed NEF files restrictions, but there is no stable alternative firmware available, as the project was still in an early state.

-The Nikon supplied firmware-updates normally include the firmware A for the I/O processor and the firmware B to control Expeeds by integrated FR micro-controllers (different for the ARM-based Expeed 3).
+The Nikon-supplied firmware updates normally include the firmware A for the I/O processor and the firmware B to control Expeeds by integrated FR micro-controllers (different for the ARM-based Expeed 3).

+There are no alternate FW loads for Nikon Z-series cameras, only the multitude of menu options and frequent Nikon-provided FW updates.

 Project tasks

-Besides a general analysis of the hardware and software of the D7000, D5100 and D3100 and newer cameras, the project focuses on:
+Besides a general analysis of the hardware and software of the D7000, D5100 and D3100 and newer cameras (non-Z-series), the project focuses on: